 - Screening all associates and providers for elevated temperature, exposure and other symptoms prior to the beginning of each shift.

 - Requiring all associates, providers and visitors to wear a mask covering nose and mouth for the duration of their time in our facility.

 - Restricting visitation based on community levels of COVID-19.

 - Implementing enhanced deep-cleaning procedures following guidelines from the Environmental Protection Agency and the Centers for Disease Control.

 - Requiring COVID-19 testing for unvaccinated patients prior to time-sensitive procedures.

 - In our hospitals, separating patients who do not have COVID-19 into different areas away from patients who have tested positive for COVID-19.

 - Encouraging social distancing by reconfiguring areas like our lobbies, cafeterias, coffee shops and waiting rooms.

 Q: Why is everyone wearing masks?

-Our staff will use different types of masks and other protective equipment like gowns, gloves and goggles in different areas depending on the unique needs of the patients we are caring for.
+Our care teams will use different types of masks and other protective equipment like gowns, gloves and goggles in different areas depending on the unique needs of the patients we are caring for.